 It is well recognised that pathological classification has a high interobserver variation and thus imperfectly predicts clinical outcomes 11.
-Recent studies have shown that the genetic status of these tumours are more reflective of their subtypes than the histologic grading (please refer on isocitrate dehydrogenase (IDH) for a broad discussion on this topic) 11.
+Recent studies have shown that the genetic status of these tumours is more reflective of their subtypes than the histologic grading (please refer on isocitrate dehydrogenase (IDH) for a broad discussion on this topic) 11.

 MRI is the modality of choice for characterising these lesions, and in the case of smaller tumours, they may be subtle and difficult to see on CT, especially as they tend not to enhance.

-Typically low-grade infiltrating astrocytomas appear as isodense or hypodense regions of positive mass effect, often without any enhancement (in fact presence of enhancement would suggest higher grade tumours), although particularly gemistocytic astrocytomas can demonstrate wispy enhancement.
+Typically low-grade infiltrating astrocytomas appear as isodense or hypodense regions of positive mass effect, often without any enhancement (in fact, presence of enhancement would suggest higher grade tumours), although gemistocytic astrocytomas particularly can demonstrate wispy enhancement.